 Download a free extract of my book, The Ten Step Guide to Acing Every Exam You Ever Take, to find out how you learn best.
 Enter your details in the box below to get your extract.

-Get your FREE chapter of The 10 Step Guide to Acing Every Exam You Ever Take
+of The Ten Step Guide to Acing Every Exam You Ever Take

 Now you've condensed your class notes you need to memorise them.
 Good memorisation, in my experience comes down to two things:

 - Using the information in different formats.

 I'd advise you to do a combination of the following: